SharkiVVV/OrderWave/README.md

 # OrderWave
-OrderWave- это система для учета заказов в ресторане и другое (Restaurant Order Management System) Я в процессе создания и работы над приложением. Использую Avalonia UI. login - Mart password- 1234
+OrderWave is a system for order accounting in a restaurant and other things (Restaurant Order Management System).
+I am in the process of creating and working on the application.
+Using Avalonia UI. login - Mart password - 1234 and the password is encrypted.